Carers from the LGBTQ+ Community

 Publications on LGBTQ+ caring

-Two reports highlight the challenges of being an LGBTQ+ carer:
+Here are some reports that highlight the challenges of being an LGBTQ+ carer, with some more information on what support is available:

 Young Adult LGBTQ+ Carers in Scotland – Carers Trust report